Harshil-Mehta-Dubverse/TTS-API-Docs/docs/usage-billing.md

 A: No, our pricing is transparent.
 You only pay for the characters processed, with no additional hidden costs.

 **Q: How do I request an increase in my usage cap?**
-A: Contact our support team at support@dubverse.ai to discuss increasing your usage limit.
+A: Contact our support team at friends@dubverse.ai to discuss increasing your usage limit.

 ## Need Assistance?

 For any questions regarding usage, billing, or account management:

-- Contact our billing support team at support@dubverse.ai
+- Contact our billing support team at friends@dubverse.ai

 We're committed to providing transparent and fair billing practices to support your TTS integration needs.